thephpleague/url/4.0/components/host.md

 ### Replace label

-To replace a label you must use the `Host::replace` method with the following arguments:
+To replace a label you must use the `Host::replace` method with two arguments:

-- `$offset` which represents the label's offset to remove if it exists.
+- The label's offset to replace if it exists.
+- The data to replace the offset with.
+This data can be:
+    - another `Host` object;
-- `$data` which represents the data to be inject.
-This data can be a string, an object which implements the `__toString` method or another `Host` object.
+    - an object which implements the `__toString` method;
+    - a string;

 ~~~php
 use League\Uri\Host;